alexyuly/chil/README.md

 ##### 1.2.1.1 Literal type: `is`

-The type which includes just a single literal value of any type, expressed as a key-value pair:
+The type which includes just a single literal value of any type, is expressed as

 ```yaml
 is: literal value